n3bkv/WaveNode-to-MQTT/README.md

  dotnet publish -c Release -r win-x64 ^ -p:PublishSingleFile=true -p:SelfContained=true -p:PublishTrimmed=false
 9. You will find the .exe in the /bin/Release/net8.0-windows/win-x64/publish folder
 10. WaveNode.Mqtt.exe` to a folder of your choice.
 11. Run it once – a **setup dialog** appears for MQTT configuration.
-Tooltips are available to help with configuration settings.
+Tooltips are available to help with configuration ings.

 ---

 ## Configuration

+To reset your configuration, delete the settings file and restart the program.
 Settings are stored at:

 ```
-%APPDATA%\WaveNode.Mqtt\config.json
+User\%APPDATA%\WaveNode.Mqtt\config.json
 ```

 ### Example `config.json`: